Compiled by Rob Thomas at SERC.

 Flood Visualizations, NASA Scientific Visualization Studio (more info) A lengthy listing of all of NASA's Scientific Visualization Studio visualizations that have flood as a keyword.
 The listing includes many visualizations of specific flood instances, as well as visualizations of floods caused by hurricanes.
 The visualizations are available in a wide variety of formats.

-Global Floods 1985-2006, Dartmouth Flood Observatory (more info) An animated GIF map of major flood events around the world from 1985-2006.
+Global Floods 1985-2006, Dartmouth Flood Observatory ( This site may be offline. ) An animated GIF map of major flood events around the world from 1985-2006.
 Floods are overlaid on a world map, shown as numbered red areas representing the areas the floods affected.
 Only major floods reported by news services are included in the map.

-Atlas of Global Flood Hazard, Dartmouth Flood Observatory (more info) An interactive map of flood hazards that allows users to closely examine 10-degree-square areas of the Earth's surface for historic flood events, color coded by year.
+Atlas of Global Flood Hazard, Dartmouth Flood Observatory ( This site may be offline. ) An interactive map of flood hazards that allows users to closely examine 10-degree-square areas of the Earth's surface for historic flood events, color coded by year.
 These close-up views make it easy to see the relative size of floods and the rate of occurrence of floods for a specific region.
 The interactive map is a work in progress, and new data is being added continually.

 New Orleans Flooding Animation, NASA Jet Propulsion Laboratory (more info) This animation, based on radar topography data captured from the space shuttle, illustrates the vulnerability of New Orleans to flooding.
 The animation shows the effect of flood ranging from 0 to 9 meters in height, and which portions of the city would be submerged.
 The animation, which predates Hurricane Katrina, is available as a QuickTime file.
 Stills are also available in a variety of formats.